 \begin{proof} We notice that these are simple extensions of Eq. (\ref{eqn:partialZr}). \end{proof}

-if $f(x^\prime,y^\prime,z^\prime)$ is zero outside of a finite region of space. \begin{proof} Because of symmetry we only need to prove the first equation.
+if $f(x^\prime,y^\prime,z^\prime)$ is zero outside of a finite region of space. \begin{proof} Because of symmetry, we only need to prove the first equation.

-\end{proof} The intuition is that, if we start from the foot on the left side of a hill, climb to the peak, descend to the right, and reach the foot of the hill on the right side, the net height we cover is zero.
+\end{proof} The intuition is that if we start from the foot on the left side of a hill, climb to the peak, descend to the right, and reach the foot of the hill on the right side, the net height we cover is zero.

-if $f(x^\prime,y^\prime,z^\prime)$ is zero outside of a finite region of space. \begin{proof} We notice that these are simple extensions of Eq. (\ref{eqn:climbhill}). \end{proof} This proof is simple because we have limited $f(x^\prime,y^\prime,z^\prime)$ to be zero outside of a finite region of space.
-A more general version of the condition requires the value of $f$ to vanish at infinity with a rate sufficiently fast, regarding distance $r$.
+if $f(x^\prime,y^\prime,z^\prime)$ is zero outside of a finite region of space. \begin{proof} We notice that these are simple extensions of Eq. (\ref{eqn:climbhill}). \end{proof} This proof is simple because we have restricted $f(x^\prime,y^\prime,z^\prime)$ to be zero outside of a finite region of space.
+A more general version of this boundary condition requires $f$ to vanish at infinity at a sufficiently fast rate, with respect to the distance $r$.

 \begin{proof}

 \end{proof}

 \begin{proof}